Boko Haram rebels say Nigerian military offensive is failing

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.

-KADUNA, Nigeria The leader of Boko Haram Islamist rebels has said in a video that the Nigerian military offensive is failing in its goal of crushing the four-year-old insurgency.
+KADUNA, Nigeria The leader of Boko Haram Islamist rebels said on Wednesday a Nigerian military offensive is failing in its goal of crushing the four-year-old insurgency.

-Abubakar Shekau's statement, in a video seen by Reuters on Wednesday, was the first word from Boko Haram since President Goodluck Jonathan declared a state of emergency on May 14 in the three north-eastern states worst hit by the insurgency.
+Abubakar Shekau's statement, in a video seen by Reuters, was the first word from Boko Haram since President Goodluck Jonathan declared a state of emergency on May 14 in the three north-eastern state worst hit by the insurgency.

 Thousands of extra troops were sent to the region and Boko Haram camps were hit with air strikes.
 The military has since claimed that insurgents have been halted.